Last Updated on April 5, 2024 by Michelle Ball

 Students and parents should appeal to the hearts of the hearing panel members to overcome their inherent bias.

-Once parents know the hidden enemies who may be lurking, they can fight them and win for the student.
+Once parents know the hidden enemies who may be lurking, they can fight them and win the student expulsion hearing.

 Knowing your enemies is not such as bad thing, after all.